 Q: Can I still bring a lawsuit against the driver if I was hurt while not properly riding my bicycle?
 (Not wearing a helmet, no reflectors, on wrong side of street, etc.)

-A: Yes, but your settlement may be limited by the percentage of fault you are found to have in causing the accident (ex: If you are 30% at fault for the accident, you may only recover 70% from your claim).
+A: Yes, but your settlement may be limited by the percentage of fault you are found to have in causing the accident (example: If you found to be 30% at fault for the accident, you may only recover 70% of the total cost of your injuries).

-A: It depends on the location of the pothole and whether it was created as a result of someone's negligence or created naturally.
-Generally, though the longer the pothole has existed and the larger the pothole is, the greater the chance that you have a case.
+A: It depends on the location of the pothole, and whether it was created as a result of someone's negligence or created naturally.
+Generally, the longer the pothole has existed, and the larger the pothole, the greater the chance is that you have a case.

-A: Since bicycle accidents are considered personal injury cases, the injured cyclist or surviving family have two years from the accident date to bring a claim in California.
+A: Since bicycle accidents are considered personal injury cases, the injured cyclist or surviving family has two years from the date of the accident to file a claim in California.
 However, if the at-fault party is a city bus or other government owned entity, you only have six months after the accident to file a claim.

 Q: A motor vehicle driver didn't actually hit me, but their actions caused my accident and injuries.
 Can they still be held liable?

 A: Yes.
-If a driver runs you off the road or forces you to take evasive maneuvers to avoid being hit by them, you may certainly pursue a case against them if you can prove them liable.
+If a driver runs you off the road or forces you to take evasive maneuvers to avoid being hit by them, you may pursue a claim against them if you can prove them liable.

 A: While we at the Jurewitz Law Group strongly recommend that all bicycle riders wear helmets, California law only requires children under the age of 18 to wear an approved helmet.

-A: If you don't have an attorney, the amount of your settlement will be left up to an insurance adjustor.
-Insurance adjusters work for the driver's insurance company and it is their job to minimize the amount their company pays to accident victims.
-An attorney will work directly for you to get you the best settlement possible.
+Q: If you don't have an attorney, the amount of your settlement will be left up to an insurance adjustor.
+Insurance adjusters work for the driver's insurance company, and it is their job to minimize the amount their company pays to accident victims.
+An attorney will work directly for you, to get you the best settlement possible.

 Call the Jurewitz Law Group at (619) 233-5020 and begin your path to recovery with a no-cost consultation today.